-figshare is operated by figshare LLP, with registered address at 4 Crinan Street, London, United Kingdom, N1 9XW (“Digital Science” or “we”).
+figshare is operated by figshare LLP, with registered address at 4 Crinan Street, London, United Kingdom, N1 9XW (“Digital Science”, “we” or “us”).
+We respect your concerns about privacy and value our relationship with you.
 This Notice explains what personal data we collect, how we may use and manage it and the rights you may have in relation to such personal data.
 When we refer to “personal data” in this Notice, we mean information relating to an identified or identifiable individual that we collect and use in connection with figshare; not aggregate or other anonymised data, or information we process on behalf of our customers.

 Click on one of the links below to jump to the listed section: